S3 method for class 'ts'

 - level

-Confidence levels for prediction intervals.
+Confidence level for prediction intervals.

 - fan

-If
+If TRUE,

-TRUE,levelis set toseq(51, 99, by = 3).
+levelis set toseq(51,99,by=3).
 This is suitable for fan plots.- robust

-TRUE, the function is robust to missing values and outliers inobject.
-This argument is only valid whenobjectis of classts.- lambda
+If TRUE, the function is robust to missing values and outliers in

 Box-Cox transformation parameter.
 If

-lambda = "auto", then a transformation is automatically selected usingBoxCox.lambda.
+lambda="auto", then a transformation is automatically selected usingBoxCox.lambda.
 The transformation is ignored if NULL.
 Otherwise, data transformed before model is estimated.- biasadj

 Use adjusted back-transformed mean for Box-Cox transformations.
 If transformed data is used to produce forecasts and fitted values, a regular back transformation will result in median forecasts.
-If biasadj is
+If biasadj is TRUE, an adjustment will be made to produce mean forecasts and fitted values.

 An object describing a time series model; e.g., one of of class

-ets,Arima,bats,bats, ornnetar.- ...
+ets,Arima,bats,tbats, ornnetar.- ...

 Additional arguments affecting the forecasts produced.
 If

-model = NULL,forecast.tspasses these toets()orstlf()depending on the frequency of the time series.
+model=NULL,forecast.tspasses these toetsorstlfdepending on the frequency of the time series.
 Ifmodelis notNULL, the arguments are passed to the relevant modelling function.- x

 a numeric vector or time series of class